BraeWebb/bibtex-tidy/README.md

   --max-authors
       Truncate authors if above a given number into "and others".

+  --no-page-range
+      Replace page ranges to be separated by two hyphens.

+  --standardize-month, --no-standardize-month
+      Standardize month to the form 'jan'

   --no-lowercase
       Lowercase field names and entry type.
 Enabled by default.